5jt/dyalog-cookbook/manuscript/99_GUI.md

 You have an alternative.
 The GUI tools native to Dyalog support perfectly workmanlike GUIs.
 They exploit and extend your existing knowledge of Dyalog.
 If you are producing high-value software for a few users, rather than software for casual use by millions, a native Dyalog GUI might be your best platform.

+You can still run your application from within a browser if you wish to: Amazon offers the "AppStream" [^appstream] service allowing exactly that.

 Creating a GUI form in Dyalog could hardly be simpler:

 ~~~